polkadot-js/docs/docs/substrate/extrinsics.md

    NOTE: Existing nominators and validators will not be affected by this update.  to kick people under the new limits, `chill_other` should be called.

+### setValidatorCount(new: `Compact<u32>`)
+- **interface**: `api.tx.staking.setValidatorCount`
+- **summary**:    Sets the ideal number of validators.

+   The dispatch origin must be Root.

+### unbond(value: `Compact<BalanceOf>`)
+- **interface**: `api.tx.staking.unbond`
+- **summary**:    Schedule a portion of the stash to be unlocked ready for transfer out after the bond  period ends.
+If this leaves an amount actively bonded less than  T::Currency::minimum_balance(), then it is increased to the full amount.

+   The dispatch origin for this call must be _Signed_ by the controller, not the stash.

+   Once the unlock period is done, you can call `withdraw_unbonded` to actually move  the funds out of management ready for transfer.

+   No more than a limited number of unlocking chunks (see `MAX_UNLOCKING_CHUNKS`)  can co-exists at the same time.
+In that case, [`Call::withdraw_unbonded`] need  to be called first to remove some of the chunks (if possible).

+   If a user encounters the `InsufficientBond` error when calling this extrinsic,  they should call `chill` first in order to free up their bonded funds.

+   Emits `Unbonded`.

+   See also [`Call::withdraw_unbonded`].

 ### validate(prefs: `ValidatorPrefs`)
 - **interface**: `api.tx.staking.validate`
 - **summary**:    Declare the desire to validate for the origin controller.

    Effects will be felt at the beginning of the next era.

    The dispatch origin for this call must be _Signed_ by the controller, not the stash.
-And, it can be only called when [`EraElectionStatus`] is `Closed`.

 ### withdrawUnbonded(num_slashing_spans: `u32`)
 - **interface**: `api.tx.staking.withdrawUnbonded`